Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 Masking settings (visible at the bottom of the effect options when any effect is selected) may prevent modifications of segments.
 If painting, erasing, etc. "does not work" then make sure your masking settings are set to default:
 - Editable area: everywhere
-- Editable intensity range: unchecked (it means that the segmentation is editable, regardless of the intensity values of the master volume)
+- Editable intensity range: unchecked (it means that the segmentation is editable, regardless of the intensity values of the reference volume)

 ### Segmentation is not accurate enough